Guild of One-Name Studies

-Searching the database at http://www.taliesin-arlein.net/names/search.php offers the opportunity to enter a name and discover how it ranks according to an extract of the Office of National Statistics containing names in use in England, Wales and the Isle of Man in September 2002.
+In January 2014, searching the database at http://www.taliesin-arlein.net/names/search.php offered the opportunity to enter a name and discover how it ranked according to an extract of the Office of National Statistics containing names in use in England, Wales and the Isle of Man in September 2002.
 The list contains 270,000 surnames, shared by 54.4 million people and excludes those names which are shared by fewer than five people.

 Entering the name Emptage resulted in a count of 508 people who shared the name and a ranking of 11,239 in the list of 270,000 names.
 Just 508 people, give or take any level of duplication on the list.
 508 people out of 54.4 million people.
 That seemed to indicate that Emptage is indeed an uncommon name.